Plug door

 A plug door is a door designed to seal itself by taking advantage of pressure difference on its two sides and is typically used on aircraft with cabin pressurization.
-The higher pressure on one side forces the usually wedge-shaped door into its socket, making a good seal and preventing it from being opened until the pressure is released.
-Conversely, a non-plug door relies on the strength of the locking mechanism to keep the door shut.
+The higher pressure on one side forces the usually wedge-shaped door into its socket to create a seal, which prevents it from being opened until the pressure is equalised on both sides.
+A non-plug door relies on the strength of the locking mechanism to keep the door shut.